Exaltus Academy Lexicon: Volume I

 hitecture: In the 52-Week Pillar Project, the internal "altar space" of a believer where raw petitions are transformed into holy incense through the fire of the Spirit.
 It represents the capacity of the soul to hold and sustain high-level intercession.

-3. The Week 7 Mandate: The primary tool of the Ambassador used to ensure that prayer is not merely "speech" but "substance."
+3. The Week 7 Mandate: The primary tool of the Exaltaries used to ensure that prayer is not merely "speech" but "substance."
 A prayer that reaches the Bowl is one that has been stripped of selfish intent and polished by the Covenant of Mercy.

 SynonymsThe Censers of Zion, The Heart’s Tabernacle, The Vessel of Fragrance.